 When the bastion is attacked, Grimaud is ordered to tie a napkin to a pike and plant it at the top of the bastion.
 Though attacked by superior force, the undaunted Musketeers rout out their enemy.
-With victory assured, they count how many they have killed (at least fifteen?), and plan to return to their own camp.
-As they leave, however, Aramis jests that they have forgotten the white napkin.
+With victory assured, they count how many they have killed (at least fifteen?) and plan to return to their own camp.
+As they leave, Aramis jests that they have forgotten the white napkin.
 But Athos does not get the joke.
-“The white flag, morbleu!,” he says, “We must not leave a flag in the hands of the enemy, even if that flag be but a napkin.”
-So defying musket balls whizzing about him, Athos rushes back and retrieves his, serviette.
+“The white flag, morbleu!,” he says, “We must not leave a flag in the hands of the enemy, even if that flag is but a napkin.”
+So defying musket balls whizzing about him, Athos rushes back and retrieves his serviette.
 Bravo, Musketeers!

 Maurice Leloir.
 “Athos waved his flag, turning his back to the city guards and saluting those of the camp.”
 In Alexandre Dumas.
 Les Trois Mousquetaires.
 Paris: Calman Lévy, 1894.
-Athos raises his white napkin ending the Musketeers picnic at Bastion Saint-Gervais., Athos’ servant Grimaud carrying the picnic basket hastens to return to safety.
+Athos raises his white napkin ending the Musketeers picnic at Bastion Saint-Gervais.
+Athos’ servant Grimaud carrying the picnic basket, hastens to return to safety.

 PS: The Siege of La Rochelle in 1627/28 ended when King Louis III, a Catholic, defeated the French Huguenots.

-See: Alexandre Dumas and Auguste Maquet.
+See Alexandre Dumas and Auguste Maquet.
 Les Trois Musquetaires.
 Paris: Le Siècle, 1844; Alexandre Dumas.
 The Three Musketeers.
 Ed.
 Translated by Richard Pevear.
 New York: Penguin Books, 2007; Alexandre Dumas.
 Oeuvres Illustrés.
 2 vols.
 Paris: Calmann Lévy and Lecrivain and Toubon; Alexandre Dumas.
 The Three Musketeers.
 Translated by William Robson.
 Illustrated by Maurice Leloir.
 Engraved by J. Huytot.
 London: George Routledge and Sons, 1922.
 Rpt.
 New York: D. Appleton and Co., 1895